I do not guarantee that you will catch fish. No guide can.

 I've included this page so you know exactly what kind of trip you will get when you book with me.
 I don't play word games and want you to enjoy your trip without any surprises.

 The fact is, there are months and days when the fish don't feed as well as other days.
 To continue to offer the extras that I do when the bite is good, I can not offer a free trip if the fishing is slow.

-I send out updates and you can see how the fish are biting before your trip.
 If you want to re-schedule or cancel your trip because of fishing conditions, I will refund your deposit 100% if you do so outside of 14 days of your booked day.
 If you re-schedule within 14 days, I'll try to re-book your trip, if I can, I'll refund your deposit.
 If I can't then it is non-refundable.

 I hope this page helps you choose the trip you are looking for.
 My high number of repeat customers, testimonials and pictures speak for themselves.